Kodkollektivet/documents/meetings/meeting-items_2019-04-23.md

 - AGENDA: has to be locked one week before
 - What else should we put as changes in the statutes? --> Writing down suggestions! --> creating file in GitHub
 - TODO: Tomas is searching for statutes from another organization
+- Pizza as drive to get people attending the Election --> checking budget

 #### Election Committe
 - Julia